We know you’re passionate about creating the perfect homemade pizza, and we’re here to share some exciting secrets with you.

-Nearly any of these are great vegetable oils that stand in perfectly for olive oil.
+These are great vegetable oils that stand in perfectly for olive oil.

 Though- you’ll miss the classic flavor of Italian pizza if you switch out the oil.
-That doesn’t mean you can’t put slice olives on your pizza when you put your pizza toppings.
+That doesn’t mean you can’t put slice olives on your pizza when you put your favorite pizza toppings.

 Oil vs. Butter in Pizza Dough

-The difference between oil and butter in pizza dough is that one thing that makes pizza dough tastier is adding butter instead of oil when you mix the dough.
+The difference between oil and butter in pizza dough is that one thing that makes pizza dough tastier is adding butter instead of olive oil when you mix the dough.